8 Myths About Breast Cancer, Totally Debunked

 Oftentimes, men and their doctors don't think to do a breast self-check or any type of further examination.
 Why?
 The actual risk of a man getting breast is about 1 in 1,000 compared to 1 in 8 for women.
 However, men with a significant family history of breast and/or ovarian cancer should be more vigilant.
 Here’s why.

 6. It's unsafe to get a mammogram while breastfeeding.

-Your will not become radioactive from a mammogram and remains completely safe to drink..
+You will not become radioactive from a mammogram and it's completely safe for baby to feed.
 It is important, however, to let your radiologist know that you’re breastfeeding since there’s a possibility of the imaging being more complex.

 7. Can radiation from mammograms cause breast cancer?